laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 = LaterPay-enabled Post Types =
 You can enable or disable LaterPay for any standard or custom post type.
 By default, LaterPay is enabled for all post types.

+= Display of Time Passes for Free Posts =
+You can choose whether you want to display time passes below free posts or only below paid posts.

 = Automatically Generated Teaser Content =
 The plugin will automatically generate teaser content, if you leave the teaser empty.